Constructs a control object for est = "adirmc", the Iterative Reweighting

 kappa_method = "linearized_gh"(default 5).
 Total quadrature points =kappa_n_nodes^n_eta.
 Ignored for other kappa methods.- grad_h

-Step size for finite-difference gradient evaluation during optimization (used by
+Step size for the inner optimiser's finite-difference gradient (

 Inner FD step for the gradient-based Hessian (only used when